daarnolducsd/ep5book/docs/06-week6.md

 [1] FALSE
 ```

-In contrast, the statement "5 is equal to 5 and 5 is greater than 4" is true because both of the statements indiviudallt are true.
+In contrast, the statement "5 is equal to 5 and 5 is greater than 4" is true because both of the statements individually are true.

 ```r